 Princess Margaret's love affair with Peter Townsend, the equerry to King George VI, has been documented many times before, whether on hit Netflix show The Crown or in books and programmes about the vivacious Princess.
-The Queen's younger sister, who passed away in 2002, is now the subject of BBC documentary, Princess Margaret: The Rebel Royal, which airs on Monday night.
+The Queen's younger sister, who passed away in 2002, is now the subject of BBC documentary, Elizabeth and Margaret: Love & Loyalty, which airs Saturday.

 WATCH: Prince William enjoys his first post-lockdown pint at local pub